SETI/rms-opus/README.md

 • create a virtualenv and install the dependencies

-    virtualenv --python=/usr/local/bin/python2.7 venv --distribute
+    virtualenv --python=<YOUR PYTHON 2.7 EXECUTABLE> venv --distribute source venv/bin/activate
-    source venv/bin/activate
     pip install -r requirements.txt

 • create the mysql databases

+    NOTE: On Ubuntu, mysql requires that the following packages be installed first: apt-get install mysql-server
+	apt-get install mysql-client
+	apt-get install libmysqlclient-dev

+    # Run the mysql command line:
+    mysql

-     # mysql commands to create the 3 opus databases:
+    # From within mysql, commands to create the 3 opus databases:
     create database opus_small;
     create database dictionary;
     create database opus_metrics;

-• build the databases
+• initialize the databases from dump files (ask Rings Node for these files)

-    mysql opus_small < opus_small.sql -p  # ask Rings Node for dump files
+    mysql opus_small < opus_small.sql -p
     mysql dictionary < dictionary.sql -p
     mysql opus_metrics < opus_metrics.sql -p

+• edit the secrets.py file

+    cp secrets_template.py secrets.py

+    - Change DB_USER to your mysql user
+    - Change DB_PASS to your mysql password
+    - Change SECRET_KEY to a unique key (generators are available on the web)
+    - Change TAR_FILE_PATH to a directory where "shopping cart" tar files can be stored
+    - Change FILE_PATH to the location of the Cassini data volumes
+    - Change DERIVED_PATH to the location of the Cassini calibrated data volumes
+    - Change IMAGE_PATH to the location of the Cassini browse images

+    For example:
+    	FILE_PATH  = '/seti/external/cassini/volumes/COISS_2xxx/'
+	DERIVED_PATH  = '/seti/external/cassini/derived/COISS_2xxx/'
+	IMAGE_PATH = '/seti/external/cassini/browse/COISS_2xxx/'

-• edit the config files
+• edit the settings_local.py file

-  - edit creds, db names in both settings_local.py and secrets.py
+    cp settings_local_example.py settings_local.py

+    - Provide the full path to the OPUS Django directory

-• Run the tests
+• Make the logs directory

-	 REUSE_DB=1 python manage.py test apps

-  Note the tests run against the same database as the app.
+    mkdir logs

-  To run the tests for the first time you will need to run migrate:
+• To run the tests or server for the first time you may need to run migrate (try them first and see):

-  	python manage.py migrate

-If you are starting with a dump of an opus database, you might need to drop the following tables for the migrate to work:
+	If you are starting with a dump of an opus database, drop the following tables for the migrate to work:

-(#todo remove this step, add starter dump to repo)
+	  mysql commands:

 	  drop table django_admin_log;
 	  drop table django_content_type;
 	  drop table django_session;
 	  drop table django_site;

-• edit the settings_local.py and secrets.py with your database creds, filepaths etc

-	  cp settings_local.template.py settings_local.py
-	  cp secrets.template.py secrets.py
+    python manage.py migrate

+• Run the tests

+    python manage.py test apps

+  Note the tests run against the same database as the app.
+Ignore errors about missing files, ObsMovies, or ObsMissionHubble

 • Run the webserver

 	python manage.py runserver

 ## Dependencies